sehnryr/Final-Graph-Project-ISEN-CIR3/README.md

 line containing the number of vertices and the number of edges, and the following lines containing the edges.
 The output file name will be in the following file:
 - `<num-vertices>-<connectivity>.in`: The output file containing the graph.

+## Common issues
+You may see that your IDE won't recognize some syntaxes, it might be because it is using the c++11 standard.
+You can change the standard to c++17 in your IDE settings.
+- on VSCode, you can do it by setting the `C_Cpp.default.cppStandard` setting to `c++17`